mariavasilkin/pd1-Redwood-Amog-Olenick-Vasilkin/Log.md

 06/14/14: Anjelika.
 URLReader works fine and now the contents of a URL read out to a file.

-06/16/14: Made a processing sketch with all of the java done so far, but it's not letting me run it for some reason????
+06/16/14: Maria.
+Made a processing sketch with all of the java done so far, but it's not letting me run it for some reason????
 I'm 86% sure that there aren't any erros though.
 Processing clearly didn;t completely work, so I tried to make a command line input version of the driver that lets you input your search, but that also didn't completely work yet.

+06/17/14:Maria.
+Got a lot more processing things working!
+Still can't get everything consolidated under one sketch though.
+I'm having trouble with any situation where the Draw() method would have to do more than one thing/when it needs to delete previous work/when it needs to delete the data that made previous work.
+I've been trying noLoop() and redraw(), and that seems to have helped in a few places.